Pretty Christmas Wreaths

 Pinecone Wreath with Cardinals and Ornaments

 Let some feathered Christmas friends circle around a wreath this year.
-To make, coat a store-bought pinecone wreath with gray spray paint.
+To make this holiday wreath, coat a store-bought pinecone wreath with gray spray paint.
 Spray with spray snow, then silver glitter; let dry between coats.
 Arrange three cardinal figurines and nine round red ornaments among the pinecones, adhering with hot glue to keep them in place.